Crucible steel: Material properties

-19th and 20th century production
+19th and 20th century

 In another method, developed in the United States in the 1880s, iron and carbon were melted together directly to produce crucible steel.
 Throughout the 19th century and into the 1920s a large amount of crucible steel was directed into the production of cutting tools, where it was called tool steel.

 The crucible process continued to be used for specialty steels, but is today obsolete.
 Similar quality steels are now made with an electric arc furnace.
 Some uses of tool steel were displaced, first by high-speed steel and later by materials such as tungsten carbide.

-Crucible steel elsewhere
+Elsewhere

 Another form of crucible steel was developed in 1837 by the Russian engineer Pavel Anosov.
 His technique relied less on the heating and cooling, and more on the quenching process of rapidly cooling the molten steel when the right crystal structure had formed within.
 He called his steel bulat; its secret died with him.
 In the United States crucible steel was pioneered by William Metcalf.